All Episodes

 It's kind of a weird thing where there's a religion that nobody realizes what the cloud they're standing in is.

-But it's like, well, like, I'm not going to get into it because like the Bible generally tells people to submit to authorities.
+So even if we were to like take scriptures and stuff like that, yeah, you're supposed to do stuff out of the law of liberty, but it's like, I'm not going to get into it because like, the Bible generally tells people to submit to authorities.

-So this is, yeah, I would say that religion is a way of life, right?
+So, yeah, religion is a way of life, right?

-So if you're identifying, let's say you're a libertarian and you have your libertarian way of life or your or your conservative way or your liberal way or whatever it might be, it's a way of life.
+So if you're identifying, let's say, you're a libertarian and you have your libertarian way of life or your conservative way or your liberal way or whatever it might be, it's a way of life.

-And if that's where your principles, the foundation of your principles are, that's your object of worship.
+And if that's where your principles, the foundation of your principles, are, that's your object of worship, that's your identity, right?

 I don't really have that.